 The key to successfully loading your data into Fusion is in how you extract that data from your old system.
 FBL requires you to create a series of pipe-delimited files (.dat or .csv) containing all the data you want loaded to Fusion, formatted according to Oracle’s specifications (click here for a spreadsheet of every supported field and its format).
 FBL then imports those files and populates the Fusion tables accordingly with the values you included for each field.
 You must design a process to carefully populate the files you deem necessary, making sure that each field value is formatted and positioned correctly.
 If you do that, you will greatly reduce your potential load errors and remove a lot of risk and stress from the data conversion process.

 You can use any number of options to achieve this, but to get you started, I’ll provide three straightforward approaches that may work well for you.
-They are PeopleSoft-oriented, as that was my primary expertise before learning Fusion, but the basic concepts driving each are applicable to other ERP systems as well.
+They are PeopleSoft-oriented, as that was my primary expertise before learning Fusion, but the basic concepts driving each are applicable to other enterprise applications as well.

 3 Data Conversion Strategy Options for Oracle Fusion Data Loading